SportRules.org

 2. Causing a collision: stewards judge responsibility, available racing room, apex position, and whether either driver could reasonably avoid contact.

-5. 2026 energy deployment: active aero and electrical deployment will make some overtakes look different from older DRS-era passes.
+9. 2026 energy deployment: active aero, fuel energy flow, and electrical deployment will make some overtakes look different from older DRS-era passes.